darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 doSomethingWith updatedX
 ```

-Note that records in Dark are really dictionaries, which is why you update them
+Note that records in Darklang are really dictionaries, which is why you update them
 with `Dict::set`.
 We're trying to figure out how to split records and
-dictionaries apart better in Dark, after which they will be more like F#.
+dictionaries apart better in Darklang, after which they will be more like F#.

 Type definitions for records look like this in F#: